Hrithik-verma/gazebo-sim-plugins-tutorial-docs/docs/example-from-gazebo-sim-repo-and-pro-tips.md

 <br>
 <br>

-### 2. Use [Common Codes In All System Plugins](common-in-all-system.plugin.md) from this tutorial
+### 2. Use [Common Codes In System Plugins](common-code-system-plugin.md) from this tutorial

-[Common Codes In All System Plugins](common-in-all-system.plugin.md) is basically cheat sheet of all the code that we ever wrote on this series.
+[Common Codes In System Plugins](common-code-system-plugin) is basically cheat sheet of all the code that we ever wrote on this series.
 It has some different types of function api which can be used to **find entity**, **read/write on the components**

 <br>
 <br>